nathant1234567/ride-booking-system/README.md

 - Offer discount during periods of low demand - MJ

 - Pay for amendment and cancellation - Jeremy
-- Send confirmation message for booking - Jeremy
+- Send confirmation message for booking - Nathan

 ======